etopian/alpine-php-wordpress-dev/README.md

-# Intro
+# WordPress Development Docker Container

+For the production container look here: https://github.com/etopian/alpine-php-wordpress

-This is a development Docker container for WordPres using Alpine Linux that includes Ruby, Node, and Python.
+This is a development Docker container for WordPress using Alpine Linux that includes Ruby, Node, and Python.
 Its main purpose is to help you develop your site with frameworks like Bedrock and Sage (https://roots.io/).
 Frameworks that require a full set of tooling to compile the frontend.